WASP HAS Mk 1 XT420 (G-CBUI)

-Wasp G-CBUI was XT420 in service and is painted as ‘606’ of 829 Naval Air Squadron HQ Flight.
+Wasp XT420 in service (registered as G-CBUI when she transitioned to civilian ownership) is painted as ‘606’ of 829 Naval Air Squadron HQ Flight.
 She was built in 1964 and at various times served with 706 Naval Air Squadron (training) and the following ships flights of 829 Naval Air Squadron: HMS Nubian, HMS Hecate, HMS Aurora, HMS Ajax.

 XT420 also served with HMS Hecla (Falklands) with red crosses painted on, in the casualty evacuation role.
 She was disposed of by the Royal Navy in April 1994.

-The Wasp HAS Mk1 was introduced to service in 1964.
+The Wasp HAS.1 was introduced to service in the small ships role in 1964, after an intensive period of trials by 700(W) IFTU between June 1963 and March 1964.
 It served in its primary role with 829 Naval Air Squadron (NAS), but also in training units to supply crews for the front line with 706 NAS between 1965 and 1967 and in 703 NAS between 1972 and 1981.
 Although effective as a submarine killer, it was best deployed paired with a Wessex HAS Mk3 submarine hunter.
 It was taken out of front-line service in the late 1970’s with the introduction of the Westland Lynx.

 Single airframes also served for light liaison duties in the Commando Assault squadrons, 845 NAS and 848 NAS until 1973.